-Table 1 presents the most feasible business models identified by the tourism experts during the research undertaken by the two CSAs.
-The provided examples indicate the applicability of the business models for each of the four data space actor types.
+Table 3 presents the most feasible business models identified by the tourism expertsduring the research undertaken by the two CSAs.
+The provided examples indicate theapplicability of the business models for each of the four data space actor types.

-Table 1 ETDS business models per data space actors' roles

-1. Freemium Access

-A travel agency shares the basic information about demand volumes across regions for free but may charge a fee for detailed data, including specific breakdowns by tourists' origin, type, etc.

-extensive datasets.

-A travel agency can access basic information about accommodation capacities across regions for free but may need to subscribe for detailed data, including specific breakdowns by type, such as hotels, short-term rentals, tourism-related data.
-A fee is applied to access more detailed or
+1. Freemium Access Free access to a basic version or limited volume of standardised tourism-related data.
+A fee is applied to access more detailed or extensive datasets.
+Data/data assets provider A travel agency shares the basic information about demand volumes across regions for free but may charge a fee for detailed data, including specific breakdowns by tourists' origin, type, etc. Data/data assets consumer A travel agency can access basic information about accommodation capacities across regions for free but may need to subscribe for detailed data, including specific breakdowns by type, such as hotels, short- term rentals, etc. with Paid Data- Based Products/Services volume of standardised tourism-related data.

-Free access to a basic version or limited volume of standardised provider

-A travel agency shares basic information about demand volumes across regions for free and can access respective information in the data space; more in-depth information may be exchanged for a

-Data intermediary/ data service

-A data space intermediary may charge for facilitating the identification of the relevant datasets and accessing those data, e.g., customisation fees.

-2. Freemium Access with Paid Data-Based Products/Services

-Stakeholders get free access to a basic version or a limited volume of standardised tourism-related data.
 A fee is applied when stakeholders use data to create customised products or services, such as analytics reports, insights, personalised data sets or tailored recommendations.

-fee.

-A tour operator shares basic data for free but charges a fee when providing custom reports that analyse travel demand trends for a specific region.
+Data/data assets provider Data/data assets consumer Data/data assets provider and consumer Data intermediary/ data service provider A tour operator shares basic data for free but charges a fee when providing custom reports that analyse travel demand trends for a specific region.
 A tour operator can access basic data for free but pays a fee when requesting custom reports that analyse accommodation capacities, popular attractions, and travel trends for a specific region.
 A tour operator shares and can access basic data for free, but charges a fee/pays a fee for custom reports for a specific region.
-A data space intermediary may charge for addedvalue services: consultation fees, project-based fees for data harmonisation services, API-access or licensing fees, ongoing support fees, certification and quality assurance fees.
+A data space intermediary may charge for added- value services: consultation fees, project-based fees for data harmonisation services, API-access or licensing fees, ongoing support fees, certification and quality assurance fees.
+3. Participation- Based Reductions Stakeholders who actively contribute data or insights to the ETDS receive incentives such as discounts, tax cuts or redeemable points.
+Data/data assets provider Data/data assets consumer Data/data assets provider and consumer Data intermediary/ data service provider A hotel sharing detailed occupancy data may receive tax benefits or discounts on premium features of the data space.
+N/A A hotel sharing detailed occupancy data may receive tax benefits or discounts on premium features of the data space.

-3. Participation-Based Reductions

-Stakeholders who actively contribute data or insights to the ETDS receive incentives such as discounts, tax cuts or redeemable points.

-A hotel sharing detailed occupancy data may receive tax benefits or discounts on premium features of the data space.

-N/A

-A hotel sharing detailed occupancy data may receive tax benefits or discounts on premium features of the data space.

 A data space intermediary may provide some services as a benefit for stakeholders sharing their data.

-4. Partnership-Based Agreements

-Form partnerships with tourism-related entities (e.g., DMOs, hotels, transportation services) to encourage data sharing and collaboration.
-Partnerships can involve joint projects, co-branded initiatives, or shared data contributions.
+4. Partnership-Based Agreements Form partnerships with hotels, transportation s collaboration.
+Partners initiatives, or shared da services) to encourage hips can involve joint e data sharing and Data/data assets Data/data assets Data/data assets Data intermediary/ consumer provider and consumer agreements.